These Days (Powderfinger song): Response

 "These Days" topped the Triple J Hottest 100 chart in 1999, as the result of a nationwide listener poll.
 The song was also awarded Song of the Year at the 2000 Music Critic's Awards.
 In response to the award wins, Powderfinger said they were "excited" that they were voted #1 in a listener poll.
 Fanning jokingly said that "We worked out that being number one on the hottest 100 makes us the biggest band in the world because it's the biggest music poll in the world", before going on to make a mockery of the band's long time antagonist, Ben Lee, by saying "we remembered we can't be the biggest band in the world because Ben Lee is the biggest in the world!"
 Fanning continued to publicly insult Lee, eventually calling him a "precocious little cunt" in 2005.

 Fanning alone performed a sombre acoustic guitar version of the song at a live benefit concert in the days following the 2002 Bali bombings.

 "These Days" was also rostered briefly on the English curriculum in some Australian high schools, something Fanning took with amazement rather than discomfort, stating that the emotional part of the song development process was the writing, rather than the performing of the song.
 The song was also featured on "The Hidden Toll" road trauma campaign, produced by the Victorian Transport Accident Commission, which first aired on Victorian television on 19 October 2005.
 Powderfinger performed "These Days" at a commemoration service for Heath Ledger, whose breakthrough film was Two Hands.
 "These Days" was ranked seventh in a 2008 The Weekend Australian poll for the best Australian songs of the past 20 years.

 The song was voted at #21 in the Triple J Hottest 100 of All Time, 2009, where it was the second-highest placed Australian single in the countdown.
 The only Australian song to place higher was hip-hop song The Nosebleed Section by the Hilltop Hoods, which early in the song, contains a line from These Days, sung in hip-hop style.

+The song was voted 14 in the Triple J Hottest 100 of Australian Songs.